 When placing concrete or hardscape it is critical to have the soil you are going over to be in an acceptable condition for your project and while things like water migration, possible erosion and other factors are really important, the most important aspect of site-prep is compaction!
 All your efforts at placing a great slab, building a beautiful house, all fall apart if the foundation you are building on fails!

 On building sites, there are usually two choices that contractors will use to accomplish soil compaction:

 A “Tamping Rammer” or sometimes referred to as a “Jumping Jack”, these units are designed to jump up and down vertically on a small plate or 'shoe' area at the base of the unit which impacts the soil to achieve compaction.

 Or you can use a “Vibrating Compaction Plate” unit to create soil compaction, These units vibrate the soil migrating the particles around and finally “locking” the particles into a non-moving compacted state.

 RAMMER PLATE COMPACTOR

 SOIL is the first consideration to consider when choosing the right compactor unit — and to keep things simple — soil types can be grouped into 2 major types...

-this is soil being made up mostly of clay, silt, very fine particles that are mostly too small to see.
-This material is easily molded when moist and holds its shape and becomes very hard when dried. (ever have a dirt clod fight with your brother growing up?
-You probably could have called it a COHESIVE SOIL fight.) when compacting Cohesive soil, a Rammer works best as its ramming action compacts the soil removing air pockets and locking the soil together.
+Cohesive soil is made up mostly of clay, silt, very fine particles that are mostly too small to see.
+This material is easily molded when moist and holds its shape and becomes very hard when dried.
+(Ever have a dirt-clod fight with your brother growing up?
+You probably could have called it a COHESIVE SOIL fight.)
+When compacting cohesive soil, a RAMMER works best as its ramming action removes air pockets and locks the soil together.